emanchado/rpg-catalog/README.md

 * Add search box to search for stuff
 * Make tags clickable and show items, regardless of section, that are tagged with that
-* Investigate the HTML5 history stuff, because pressing Back goes to a seemingly random place :-?

 Credits
 =======